bitcraftCoLtd/finite-state-machine/README.md

         ...
     }

 Two things here.
-First the `OnInitialize()` virtual method overridden with registration of an action handler.
+First the `OnInitialized()` virtual method overridden with registration of an action handler.
 This registration says "if you ask me to go to confirmation screen, I know *what to do*, otherwise you will not go any further".

 The second thing is the "what to do" from the previous sentence.